cthorey/cthorey.github.io/_posts/2016-02-02-backprop_conv.markdown

 \end{eqnarray}
 $$

-which  in  python can  be  written  with  a  nice intrication  of  $9$ beautifull loops ;)
+which  in  python can  be  written  with  a  nice intrication  of  $9$ loops ;)

 {% highlight python %}
  # For dx : Size (N,C,H,W)